Journal for Advancing Justice

 - Step 1: Download and review the full call for submissions to learn more about content parameters and priority topics.

-- Step 2: If submitting an abstract or precis only, this is the only required document for submission and must be submitted by December 1, 2025.
-If submitting a full manuscript, prepare all documents and complete/sign all forms indicated as required in the manuscript guidelines and submission form and submit by February 1, 2026.
+- Step 2: Abstracts must have been submitted by December 1, 2025. to submit a manuscript, prepare all documents and complete/sign all forms indicated as required in the manuscript guidelines and submission form.

-- Step 3: Complete the submission form below, including all required documentation.
+- Step 3: Complete the submission form below, including all required documentation, by February 1, 2026.